Posted: 04 Feb 2017 Contributor: Bianca Ignacio

 10 Tips for a Seamless User Journey through UX Web Design

 Good user experience (UX) web design is based on how seamlessly a user can navigate throughout a site.
 Unfortunately, the reality is that designing for a user’s experience within your site is easier said than done.
-For the average internet surfer, navigating through their favorite site is a breeze; they don’t think twice about its functionality because everything works the way it’s “supposed to.”
+For the average internet surfer, navigating through their favorite site is a breeze; they don’t think twice about its functionality because everything works how it’s “supposed to”.
 Well, you have your friendly neighborhood UX designer to thank for that.

 But what if the UX design fails and the customer has an unpleasant experience?
 Well, 88% of customers shopping online will not return to a website or online store if they have a horrible shopping experience.
 The sad reality is that only 55% of businesses test their UX design, and it shows.

 With 94 percent of customers making their first impression about a website based on design, it’s so important to get this right.
 And, if you do, it can be incredibly rewarding.
 In fact, UX offers a 9900% return on investment, which is massive.
 This means for every $1 invested, you will get a $100 return!

 What Is a Seamless User Experience?